Jun 1, 2010

 The Scoop from SeeMore's website about the Si1:

 The new SiSeries combines the proprietary and proven alignment benefits of SeeMore RifleScope Technology (RST) in a new line of putters featuring thermoplastic face inserts for a softer feel and a slightly lower rebound characteristic preferred by some players.
-Si1 is a modern deep flange blade design with center shaft, near face balanced, and is only available at this time with straight shaft.
-The Si1 features 5% toe hang, near face balanced.
+Si1 is a modern deep flange blade design with a center shaft, near-face balanced, and is only available now with a straight shaft.
+The Si1 features 5% toe hang, near-face balanced.

 SeeMore RifleScope Technology (RST)

-If you've never used a SeeMore putter they all have what's called SeeMore RifleScope Technology (RST).
-Line up your putter making sure you can't see the red dot and stroke the ball.
-It's pretty easy to tell if you are aligned properly or not.
-I love it, I pick my line make sure the red dot is hidden and stroke the ball.
-Being a high handicap golfer I love being able to know I'm at least lined up square to my target.
+If you've never used a SeeMore putter, they all have SeeMore RifleScope Technology (RST).
+Line up your putter, ensure you can't see the red dot, and stroke the ball.
+It's easy to tell if you are correctly aligned or not.
+I love it; I pick my line, make sure the red dot is hidden and stroke the ball.
+Being a high-handicap golfer, I love knowing I'm at least lined up square to my target.

 The finish

-I've always been more prone to play putters with dark finishes and again SeeMore's nickel plated Si1 is a winner in my eyes.
-It frames the ball nice has very little glare and I've had no problems with the integrity of the finish.
-Nice and durable.
+I've always been more prone to play putters with dark finishes, and again, SeeMore's nickel-plated Si1 is a winner in my eyes.
+It frames the ball nicely, has very little glare, and I've had no problems with the integrity of the finish.
+It's nice and durable.

 The insert

-I've never used a putter with a insert so I was really interested in trying a putter with one.
-I've heard many people sing the praises of the inserts in their putters.
+I've never used a putter with an insert, so I was really interested in trying one.
+I've heard many people praise the inserts in their putters.
 Especially when it comes to softness and feel.
-The Si1 did not disappoint.
-I definitely felt the thermoplastic face insert that SeeMore has in the Si1 made the contact with the ball very smooth regardless of the type of ball (distance ball, low compression etc).
+The Si1 was good.
+The thermoplastic face inserts that SeeMore has in the Si1 made contact with the ball very smoothly regardless of the type of ball (distance ball, low compression, etc.).
 A nice cushioning feel.
-Is it the main selling point of this putter.
-No for sure it's the whole package.
+Is it the main selling point of this putter?
+No, for sure, it's the whole package.

 The head cover

-The head cover with the Si1 is a nice black leather head cover with a Velcro closure and SeeMore stitched on the top.
-Pretty standard head cover, I definitely like it better than the sock head cover from last years FGP models.
-Has held up great over the beginning of the season.
+The head cover with the Si1 is a nice black leather cover with a Velcro closure and SeeMore stitched on the top.
+It's pretty standard, but I definitely like it better than the sock head cover from last year's FGP models.
+It has held up great since the beginning of the season.

 The grip

 The standard grip for the Si1 is the Winn AVS Red & Black Grip.
-A great all around grip that in both wet and dry conditions I've had no problems with.
-No wear issues either.
-No reason to change it here.
+It's a great all-around grip that I've had no problems with in both wet and dry conditions.
+There have been no wear issues, either.
+There is no reason to change it here.

 Conclusion

-For me the two things that stand out for SeeMore putters is the fact they are great with customizing their putters.
-For anyone who hasn't ordered from Seemore, Ted is great to deal with, their customer service is second to none.
+For me, the two things that stand out about SeeMore putters are their great customer service and their ability to customize them.
+For anyone who hasn't ordered from Seemore, Ted is great to deal with.
 Everything is fully customizable when it comes to their putters.
-Head weight, lie, length, and even custom engraving can be done to your liking.
+Head weight, lie, length, and custom engraving can be done to your liking.

-Having my Si1 customized for my stroke was great the big one customization feature I think helped me the most was having the lie angle adjusted to being more upright (72 degrees) which seemed to help with my stroke and instill confidence in any length of putt.
+Having my Si1 customized for my stroke was great.
+The prominent customization feature that helped me the most was adjusting the lie angle to be more upright (72 degrees), which helped with my stroke and instilled confidence in any length of putt.

-Secondly the RST technology helps a high handicap golfer like myself insure I'm square to my target which is such a big part in making more putts.
+Secondly, the RST technology helps a high-handicap golfer like myself ensure I'm square to my target, which is a big part of making more putts.

-The Si1 can be bought through SeeMore's online store at a suggested retail price of $165 USD.
-I suggest contacting someone at SeeMore if you have any questions regarding a putter that would fit your stroke.
-Here in Canada they also be purchased at your local Golf Town.
+The Si1 can be bought through SeeMore's online store at a suggested retail price of USD 165.
+If you have questions about a putter that fits your stroke, contact someone at SeeMore.
+They can also be purchased here in Canada at your local Golf Town.

 You can follow all things SeeMore on Twitter @SeeMorePutters